home | links

 ways, and arguably the best calculator HP ever made.
 It was the controller in the first automated test setup I ever did at

 work.
 See my related links.
+The 42 and other later HP's

 Do not like: (I know, very opinionated!)